 Choosing between Littledata and Elevar to get deeper insights into the data for your Shopify store?

 While both can offer data fixes to help you drive growth, each tool follows a different path to help you get there.
-Littledata is a no-code solution that works automatically for any Shopify store.
+Littledata is a no-code solution that works automatically for any Shopify or BigCommerce store.